Coming out about your sexuality

 Don’t worry if you don’t know all the letters yet, here’s a guide to terminology.
 Don’t stress about the labels.
 Unless this is something that feels important to you.

 In the excitement of it all, be aware of your wellbeing and safety when you’re coming out.
 Remember, we all have the right to bodily autonomy.
 Consent is key and harassment of any form is never acceptable.

 If you feel threatened or intimidated, contact your local gardaí.
 Or at the very least reach out for support from those around you.

 Coming out is not an easy task.
 It takes time, patience and a lot of self-love.
 Remember that your sexuality does not define you.

 Be proud of who you are as a person and the journey you have come to date.

 BeLonG To Youth Services is the national organisation supporting lesbian, gay, bisexual, transgender, and intersex (LGBTI+) young people in Ireland.

-The LGBT Helpline offers listening, support and information to lesbian, gay, bisexual and transgender (LGBT) people, their family and friends, and to those who are questioning if they might be LGBT.
-The helpline is 1890 929 539.
+The LGBT Helpline offers listening, support and information to lesbian, gay, bisexual and transgender (LGBT) people.
+The helpline can also support their family and friends, and those who are questioning if they might be LGBT.
+The number is 1890 929 539.